mindelements/question-application/README.md

 5. You have to create a design that will make this application usable in both mobile and desktop.

+6. If you know how to fork this project, that will be great.
+Fork it and create your change in your project and just send a pull request.

 Other Old Notes